Makutano Junction – a Kenyan soap opera

 - to connect to subject content and context in the curriculum

-Further Details & Example Activity
+Further Details & Sample Activity

 Makutano Junction - The Soap Opera

 As well as entertaining audiences, Makutano Junction, like the Archers, was conceived as a means of disseminating valuable information through an engaging and accessible medium.
 Makutano Junction viewers identify issues of interest to them, such as income-generation, mental and physical health, and rights and responsibilities of good citizens, which are then incorporated into the storylines.
-Eight series (comprising 13 half hour episodes each) have now been produced and are being broadcast in Africa.
+Eight series (comprising 13 half hour episodes each) have now been produced and are being broadcast across Sub-Saharan Africa.

 Exploring Kenya, SDGs and Me, The Structure of Soap, Living with HIV/AIDS, Malaria Matters, Grow your Own!, Red’s Relationship, Money and Livelihoods, Rights or Wrongs?, Soaps and Stereotypes, Alcohol, Intergenerational Issues, Adolescent Male Issues, Sexual Harrassment and Consent, Democracy for all?, Child Slavery, Energy and Global Warming, Rites of Passage, Tourism and Sustainability, Over to You.